postMessage API

 Message protocol

-Once the popup loads, it posts a single ready signal to window.opener with target origin *:
+Once the import page loads, it posts a single ready signal to its host — window.opener for a popup or window.parent for an iframe — with target origin *:

 { source: 'audiocutter', type: 'ready' }